Conjugacy Class Growth in Virtually Abelian Groups: Affine Coxeter groups

 The previous theorem implies that if $w$ is in the finite part of $W$, then $\ell_R(w) = e(w)$.
-Splitting our elements into its differential and elliptic dimensions allows for a factorisation of every element $w \in W$ into a translation and an elliptic part $w = t_\lambda u$ which is called a \defn{translation elliptic factorisation of $w$}.
+Splitting $w$ into its differential and elliptic dimensions allows for a factorisation into a translation and an elliptic part $w = t_\lambda u$ which is called a \defn{translation elliptic factorisation of $w$}.
 Note that these factorisations are not unique in general.
 We will make use of this factorisation when looking at the growth of conjugacy classes in affine Coxeter groups.

 Recall from Subsection~\ref{ssec:affine_coxeter_groups} that the projection map $\pi: W \to W_0$ has as a kernel the subgroup of translations $T$,\ie $W_0 \iso W/T$.
 As $T$ is finite-index abelian, $W$ is virtually abelian.
-In particular, since $T$ is a normal subgroup and $W_0 \cap T = \left\{ 1_W \right\}$ then this translation elliptic factorisation implies we have the following semidirect product $W \iso T \rtimes W_0$.
+In particular, since $T$ is a normal subgroup and $W_0 \cap T = \left\{ 1_W \right\}$ this translation elliptic factorisation implies we have the following semidirect product $W \iso T \rtimes W_0$.
 We discuss conjugacy class growth in relation to virtually abelian groups in the next section and use affine Coxeter groups as an example.